Benedict Prairie

 Benedict Prairie is a 6-acre tract of virgin prairie along a railroad right-of-way, in Kenosha Co., Wisconsin.
 The site has a remarkably diverse flora.

 The Field Station owns almost 80 acres of one of the finest mature beech-maple forests remaining in southeastern Wisconsin.
-Like the Cedarburg Bog, the beech-maple forest has been designated a State Natural Area, and is classified as a National Natural Landmark by the Department of Interior.
+Like the Cedarburg Bog, the beech-maple forest has been designated a State Natural Area.

 The Cedarburg Bog is one of the largest and most diverse wetlands in southern Wisconsin.
-The southernmost string bog in North America lies in the heart of the bog.
+The southernmost string bog in North America lies in the heart of the bog and was designated as a SNA in 1952.
+It was also designated a National Natural Landmark by the U.S. Department of Interior in 1973 due to its unique and diverse ecosystems.

 Downer Woods

-Neda Mine, an abandoned iron mine located near the Village of Neda, Dodge County WI, is the site of one of the largest bat hibernacula in the Midwest.
+Neda Mine, an abandoned iron mine located near the Village of Neda, in Dodge County, Wisconsin, is the site of one of the largest bat hibernacula in the Midwest.
 In cooperation with the Wisconsin Department of Natural Resources, the Field Station is monitoring environmental conditions and bat activity patterns at the mine.
+Due to the sensitive nature of the area, this SNA is not open to the public.

 This pristine bog adjacent to the Field Station is the southernmost black spruce bog in the state.
 Access to this bog is allowed for research purposes only.